 Overview

-This section includes the volume reduction, by combustion, of hospital wastes.
-Principally, this section covers the emissions from chimneys and ductwork because of the availability of measurement data.
+This section includes the volume reduction, by combustion, of clinical wastes and covers the emissions from chimneys and ductwork.

-In some cases hospital waste is combusted in municipal waste incinerators, or in ‘hazardous waste incinerators’ along with hazardous/chemical wastes from industrial processes.
+Following the definition by UNEP (2012) Clinical (or medical waste) refers to waste being generated from medical activities that take place in a hospital or are performed by a medical doctor, dentist or any other healthcare facility or provider.
+In many cases, waste generated during these activities contains infectious materials, human secretions, blood, pharmaceuticals and packaging materials and/or tools used during or for the medical treatment of people or animals.
+To destroy viruses, bacteria, and pathogens this waste is often thermally treated (by incineration or pyrolysis).
+Furthermore, due to its origin and its composition, medical waste can contain toxic chemicals, e.g., heavy metals or precursors, high concentrations of organic (polyvinyl chloride and certain pharmaceuticals) and inorganic (saline solution and body fluids) chlorine that may alter combustion characteristics, and absent proper technology may enhance PCDD/PCDF formation.
+In many countries in Europe, medical waste was often incinerated in on-site small furnaces directly attached to the medical facility and was run in batch type modes, especially during the 1990s and before.
+This practise has changed over the years and clinical waste is nowadays treated centrally or co-incinerated with other waste types, In some cases clinical waste is combusted in municipal waste incinerators, or in ‘hazardous waste incinerators’ along with hazardous/chemical wastes from industrial processes.
 Users of this chapter should be aware of the potential for double counting of activity data with this chapter and the chapters about industrial and domestic/municipal wastes (chapters 5.C.1.a Municipal waste incineration and 5.C.1.b.i Industrial waste incineration, respectively).

-Care must be taken to prevent double counting of emissions reported here and in the relevant combustion chapter in 1.A.
-All the activities and emission factors with regard to the incineration of waste are explained in the waste incineration chapters.
-If there is heat recovery in the incineration process, it is good practice to report the emission in the relevant combustion sector in the combustion section (1.A).
-If no heat recovery is applied, it is good practice to report the emission under the appropriate waste incineration sector.

-When reporting in the combustion source categories, the emission factors provided in this chapter must be recalculated in terms of g/GJ (or equivalent energy units) by multiplying with the heating value of the waste.
-However, this heating value depends strongly on the kind of waste that is being burned.
-Therefore, the composition of the waste must be known in this case.

-The relative proportion of emissions contributed by hospital waste incineration varies between pollutants.
+The relative proportion of emissions contributed by clinical waste incineration varies between pollutants.
 The process is likely to be a source (0.1-1 % of total European emissions) of some persistent organic pollutants (POPs), such as polychlorinated dibenzo-dioxins and polychlorinated dibenzo-furans (PCDD/Fs), hexachlorobenzenes (HCBs), polycyclic aromatic hydrocarbons (PAHs) and some heavy metals (HM) such as cadmium, mercury, etc. (European Topic Centre on Air Emissions (ETC/AEM)-CITEPA-RISOE 1997).

-Emissions of compounds such as volatile organic compounds (VOCs), sulphur dioxide and nitrogen oxides and particulate matter (PM) from hospital waste incineration are unlikely to contribute significantly to total emissions (< 0.1 %) (ETC/AEM-CITEPA-RISOE 1997).
+It should be taken into account that over the years incineration practices and abatement technologies improved, which affects the emission rates.
+This is especially important if default emission factors are used instead of plant specific data.

 Description of sources

 Process description

-Hospital waste may be identified as ‘specific hospital waste’ and ‘other hospital waste’.
+Clinical waste may be identified as ‘specific hospital waste’ and ‘other hospital waste’.
 Specific hospital waste includes human anatomic remains and organ parts, waste contaminated with bacteria, viruses and fungi, and larger quantities of blood.

-Incineration of hospital wastes has been banned in some European countries.
-In countries where the process is allowed, for the most part incinerators are currently small facilities located on-site at hospitals.
-However, there is generally a move towards larger, centralised facilities.
+Incineration of clinical wastes has been banned in some European countries.
+In countries where the process is allowed, in the 1990s for the most part incinerators were small facilities located on-site at hospitals.
+However, this changed in most countries to a thermal treatment in larger, centralised facilities.

-Figure 2-1 shows a process scheme for the incineration of clinical waste.
-Only combustion emissions arise from the incinerator.
-It is good practice to report emissions in the following way:

-in a combustion source category 1.A when energy recovery is applied (when the incinerated waste is used as a fuel for another combustion process, see left panel of Figure 2-1);

-in this source category 5.C.1.b.iii when no energy recovery is applied (see right panel of Figure 2-1).

-Figure 2-1 Process schemes for source category 5.C.1.b.iii Clinical waste incineration; the left panel is applicable when the heat is recovered; the right panel when the heat is not recovered
+It is good practise to allocate emissions from waste incineration with energy recovery to source category 1.A.

 Techniques

-There are many different furnace designs and combustion techniques used in Europe for hospital waste incineration.
+There are many different furnace designs and combustion techniques used in Europe for clinical waste incineration.
 Generally, incinerators consist of the following components:

 a lidded charge box or feed hopper where the batch is first deposited;